wlach/eideticker/README.md

 If you are using a PointGrey camera to capture footage of the device, you will need to first calibrate the camera and determine the area to capture.

+First, set the following environment variables:

+    export CAPTURE_DEVICE=pointgrey

+Next, change to the /src/videocapture/videocapture/pointgrey directory and run `make` to build the capture tool for the PointGrey hardware.

+Make sure that you have the appropriate udev rules in place.
+These are set in `/etc/udev/rules.d/40-pgr.rules`.
+You can find your exact vendor and product details by running `lsusb` with the camera attached.
+For example if you see something like:

+    Bus 004 Device 003: ID 1e10:300a Point Grey Research, Inc.

+You will need the following like in your rules file:

+    ATTRS{idVendor}=="1e10", ATTRS{idProduct}=="300a", MODE="0664", GROUP="pgrimaging"

+This should be done for you during the installation of the FlyCap software, however it's best to double check as the values are case sensitive.
+If the camera cannot be detected it's a good chance this is wrong.
+You should restart the udev service after updating this file, and may been to disconnect and reconnect the camera:

+    sudo service udev restart

-First, position the camera setup and mounted device so that the device appears to be in the visual field.
+Now position the camera setup and mounted device so that the device appears to be in the visual field.
 Next, run the `flycap` utility on the command line.
 Select camera.
 Select "Configure Selected".
 In new dialog, select "Standard Video Modes".
 Select Y8.
 Now, go back to main dialog and select "OK".
 You should see a camera preview.
 Adjust the camera/device as needed until there is a very clear and sharp picture of the device in view.
 Once this is done, you will need to run the getdimensions.py to get the dimensions to capture:

     ./bin/getdimensions.py

-Set the CAPTURE_AREA environment variable to the output of that utility.
+Set the CAPTURE_AREA environment variable to the output of that utility, for
+example:

+    export CAPTURE_AREA="[355, 83, 1043, 933]"

 ### Running a simple test